 Art Deco Innovators

 The Midland Hotel isn’t just a building, it’s a statement of style and optimism.
-Opened in 1933, this Art Deco masterpiece was designed by visionary architect Oliver Hill and commissioned by the London, Midland and Scottish Railway as a glamorous beacon for Morecambe’s seafront.
+Opened in 1933, this Art Deco masterpiece was designed by visionary architect Oliver Hill and commissioned by the London, Midland and Scottish Railway as a beacon for Morecambe’s seafront.
 Its sweeping curves, sunlit terraces, and elegant interiors captured the spirit of the interwar years - a time when modernity promised progress and leisure was a luxury to be celebrated.

-Today, the Midland remains a jewel in Morecambe’s crown.
-Lovingly restored, it continues to draw visitors who come for its timeless elegance, its rich history, and its unrivalled setting overlooking the sands and sea.
-More than a hotel, it’s a living piece of architectural heritage - a reminder of an era when design dared to dream big.
+Inside, the hotel showcased the work of renowned sculptor Eric Gill, whose striking reliefs and decorative details added artistic flair to the bold geometry of Hill’s design - some of which can still be seen today.
+Restored and reopened in 2008, it continues to draw visitors who come for its timeless elegance, its rich history, and its unrivalled setting overlooking the sands and sea.
+It’s a living piece of architectural heritage - a reminder of an era when design dared to dream big.

 A DATE WITH ELEGANCE...